IgnasiLucas/cophyhopa/README.md

 # 2022-07-23
 I finally managed to run fastsimcoal2, using the estimated site frequency spectra of the two arctic populations.
-The first and very simple model fitted suggests that Suopatjavri was populated relatively recently: half a coalescent unit ago, and that Langfjordvatn maintains a population around 100 times larger.
-It is just a start, and more models need to be fitted and compared gain confidence on this results.
-In particular, the fixed mutation rate chosen may be too low, because populatin size estimates are very high.
+The first and very simple models fitted suggest that Suopatjavri holds a much smaller population than Langfjordvatn, and that they are very different, probably due to a long time of divergence.
+In the last runs, I made sure monomorphic SNPs are not taken into account.
+But the SFS from Langfjordvatn may be biased and need to be checked.

 See the [report in this link](https://htmlpreview.github.io/?https://github.com/IgnasiLucas/cophyhopa/blob/soca/results/2022-07-23/README.html).